Xuan-Wang-Summer/xuanwang.github.io/content/authors/admin/_index.md

 I am currently a Ph.D.
 Student in the Department of Computer Science and Engineering at University of California, San Diego (UCSD).
 I am advised by Prof. [Tajana Šimunić Rosing](https://cseweb.ucsd.edu/~trosing/) in the System Energy Efficiency Lab ([SEELab](http://varys.ucsd.edu/)).
 <br/><br/>
-I am mainly interested in domain-specific acceleration and computer architecture.
-My research interests also includes fully homomorphic encryption and bioinformatics.
+I am mainly interested in computer architecture, domain-specific acceleration and algorithm-architecture co-design.
+My current research aligns on architectural acceleration and algorithm optimization for fully homomorphic encryption (FHE) and machine learning applications.
 <br/><br/>
 Prior to the doctorate program, I received my B.S. degree with double majors in Computer Engineering and Applied Mathematics from UCSD at 2023.